mconway2579/Pointcloud_playground/README.md

 # Pointcloud_playground
-experimenting with point-clouds in the ros ecosystem
+experimenting with point-clouds to be displayed in rviz
 ## Launch Files
 ### pc2_color_from_image.launch
 * uses pc2-from_rgb_image.py to create a point cloud